cs432-websci-fall20/hw7-recommend-DesmondChambers/report.md

 ## Questions

 ### Q1
 Find 3 users who are closest to you in terms of age, gender, and occupation.

+The code for question 1 is [q1.ipynb](./q1.ipynb)

 I only found 2 users that are closest to me they are 102 and 319

 For each of those 3 users: